-He suppressed his most thorough attacks on causal arguments for the existence of God, the Dialogues Concerning Natural Religion, through his lifetime; they were only published posthumously.
+He suppressed his most thorough attacks on causal arguments for the existence of God, the Dialogues Concerning Natural Religion, through his lifetime; they were published only posthumously.

-Still, Hume's atheism was widely known and ridicule and his proposed university appointments were blocked by the Scottish clergy twice.
+Still, Hume's atheism was widely known and ridiculed and his proposed university appointments were blocked by the Scottish clergy twice.